nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

     2. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions
     3. Connect your Switch in RCM to your PC using the USB cable
     4. Navigate to the `Payload` tab of TegraRcmGUI
         - Your Switch should be shown as detected in the bottom left corner
-    5. Press the file button next to `Inject payload`, and navigate to and select your hekate_ctcaer `.bin` file
+    5. Press the file button next to `Inject payload`, and navigate to and select your payload `.bin` file
+        - The first time you read this page you should inject TegraExplorer.bin
-    6. Click `Inject payload` to launch Hekate
+    6. Click `Inject payload` to launch the payload you selected

 &nbsp;